 It is natural to want to spend time with your child—interacting with your child is how you build a bond.
-However, you don’t have to feel bad about wanting to schedule time throughout the day when your child can play independently.
-Here are some suggestions to help your child play independently.
+However, don’t feel bad about scheduling time throughout the day when your child can play independently.

 How Long Should my Child Play Independently?